Online Poker Tournaments: Introduction to the Glamorous Side of Poker

 - Advanced Plays – as the blind levels increase more advanced plays such as Stealing the Blinds becomes increasingly important, and learning to defend against other players using these advanced plays is also very important.

-By all means try a small stake sit and go or multi-table tournament to get an idea of what they are, but for now stick to the cash games, where you have learned a very solid strategy in this course and if you have followed this course fully and practised at every stage we have sent you to the tables, you should already be a better player than 95% of the players you will come across.
+By all means try a small stake Sit and Go or multi-table tournament to get an idea of what they are, but for now, focus on cash games where you have learned a solid strategy in this course.
+If you have followed the course fully and practised at every stage, you will be developing skills that can help you compete confidently against many players you will come across.

 Once you are ready to move on to incorporating Tournament play into your game, then check back here for our Tournament Strategy Course, and you can become a winning tournament player as well as a winning cash game player.